Joh201/Mesobrestaurant/README.md

 * The user signs up by providing username, email(optional) and password.
 * The username and password fields are required for the user to sign up.
 * The user is also required to fill the password twice, and if it does not match the user gets appropriate information.
+* If a user tries to register with the same username, the user gets an appropriate message that the user already exists.
 * At the top of the sign up form there is also a link for sign in if the user has ended up in the page by mistake, this helps the user to go to the login page directly without leaving the page.
 * The sign up form contains a sign up button which the user uses to submit the form